eclipse-jkube/jkube/quickstarts/maven/hello-world/README.md

+---
+name: "Maven :: Hello World"
+description: |
+  Demo project for getting started with Eclipse JKube.
+  It just prints "Hello World" on command line and exits.
+---
 # JKube Hello World Sample

 This is a demo project for getting started with Eclipse JKube.
 It just prints "Hello World" on command